-Unsurprisingly, Tegan doesn’t respond well to her peculiar suitor.
+Unsurprisingly, Tegan doesn’t respond well to this sailor turned suitor.
 Although it is unusual for a companion’s admirer to be rebuffed; on the whole if its not the story’s villain, then flirtations are reciprocated.
 Tegan, however, wants out.
 Half way through Part Two she asks to go back to the TARDIS, and sit the rest of the story out.
 “I can’t cope with Marriner,” she wails, and that’s telling enough.
 Alien spaceships and kidnapped humans are all in a day’s work, but too much unwanted attention from a besotted weirdo?
 That’s a deal breaker.

 Marriner’s meant to be a platonic type of amour, only interested in Tegan for her mind.
 But the most time he spends with her, the more “ephemeral” his desires seem to get.
 “Your companion’s a very beautiful woman,” he tells the Doctor in Part Three (“Is she?” he replies offhandedly).
 And in Part Four he baldly tells her “I want you.
 Your thoughts should be my thoughts.
 Your feelings, my feelings.”
 How far would he go?
 Perhaps even turn human?